-To conserve forever the lands and waters of the Finger Lakes region, ensuring scenic vistas, local foods, clean waters, and wild places for everyone.
+To conserve forever the lands and waters of the Finger Lakes region, ensuring scenic vistas, local foods, clean water, and wild places for everyone.

-The Finger Lakes Land Trust is a nonprofit conservation organization working across a 12-county region in Central New York.
-We have worked cooperatively with landowners and partners to permanently protect over 21,000 acres of treasured natural areas and scenic farmlands.
-The Land Trust owns and manages more than 35 conservation areas that are open to the public for quiet recreation.
-We hold over 130 easements on protected lands that remain in private ownership.
-FLLT is supported by members, and you can help us save more land.
+The Finger Lakes Land Trust (FLLT) is a nonprofit conservation organization working across 12 counties in Central New York.
+Since 1989, we have worked cooperatively with landowners and partners to protect some of the most treasured natural areas and open spaces in these vital watersheds.
+FLLT manages dozens of conservation areas that are free and open to the public for quiet recreation year-round.
+We also hold easements on protected lands that remain in private ownership.
+FLLT is supported by members, and you can help us do more!